 Best for: Someone with self-employment income -- particularly from consulting or freelance work -- of $30,000 or less.
 There's no percentage-of-income limit, but actual dollar limits are much lower than for other plans.

-A savings incentive match plan, or SIMPLE, allows you to defer up to $11,500 (or 100% of income, whichever is less) a year from your paycheck, plus 2% or 3% of income.
+A savings incentive match plan, or SIMPLE, allows you to defer up to $12,000 (or 100% of income, whichever is less) a year, and either a 2% of income fixed contribution or a 3% matching contribution..
 For those age 50 and older, there is a $2,500 catch-up contribution.

-If you earn $30,000, for example, you can contribute up to $12,400 a year if you take advantage of the 3% matching contribution.
-At that salary, the most you could set aside with a SEP or Keogh would be $7,500.
+If you earn $30,000, for example, you can contribute up to $12,900 a year if you take advantage of the 3% matching contribution.
+At that salary, the most you could set aside with a SEP would be $7,500.

 Firms with fewer than 100 employees can also use a SIMPLE.
 If you have employees, you must include them in your plan and match their contributions dollar for dollar up to 3% of compensation or contribute 2% of every employees' salary -- even for those who don't kick in money themselves.

 You must open a SIMPLE by October 1 the year you make the contribution to get the deduction.
 Plans are offered by banks, brokerage firms and mutual funds.